leoparin/myNotes/ComputerScience/collecotives.md

 an ageing population
 slow pace of work
 impose burden on taxpayers
-draw upon the expertise o`f
+draw upon the expertise of

 ## 2.3 工作
 slow pace of work